 Operating profit per security for the year was 7.35 cents (2020: 8.5 cents).
-This represents a decrease of approximately 13% over the prior year, which included the recognition of a one-off \$32.0 million development fee derived from a joint venture that has since been disposed of.
+This represents a decrease of approximately AN Th se 13% over the prior year, which included the recognition of a one-off \$32.0 million development fee derived from a joint venture that has since been disposed of.